skymaya/unitconvert/README.md

 ## Changelog

 ### Version 1.0.4
-* TBA: Converted individual class methods to single dict for simplicity.
+* 12/09/2017: Converted individual class methods to single dict for simplicity.
 Added new module to hold parent classes.
 Updated setup.py and runconvert.py with new version.

 ### Version 1.0.3
 * 10/21/2017: Updated README with import instructions.
 Updated setup.py and runconvert.py with updated description.